Spatial predictions on physically constrained domains: Applications to Arctic sea salinity data: Model comparisons

 \subsection{Novaya Zemlya}

 We first compare predictive performance of the different methods using SMAP data in a smaller region of the Arctic Ocean over a different time period.
-We use a random subsample of locations to predict the SSS values at held out locations.
-We use SSS retrieved from daily SMAP production near Novaya Zemlya averaged over July 20 -- 31 in 2017, yielding 8,418 locations (see Figure \ref{fig:trueSSS}).
-We observe a dramatically diluted sea surface on the right hand side of the archipelago within the Kara Sea.
+We use a random subsample of locations to predict the SSS values at held-out locations.
+We use SSS retrieved from daily SMAP production near Novaya Zemlya averaged over July 20--31 in 2017, yielding 8418 locations (see Figure \ref{fig:trueSSS}).
+We observe a dramatically diluted sea surface on the right-hand side of the archipelago within the Kara Sea.
 This reflects a continuation of the freshening phenomena around the Kara Sea during warm seasons observed in 2015 and 2016 \citep{tang_potential_2018}.
 This freshening is largely attributable to freshwater fluxes from two Arctic rivers, the Ob' and the Yenisey \citep{makinen_hydrographic_2016}.
 Figure \ref{fig:riverdischarge} exhibits a seasonal trend of the two rivers between 2017 and 2020 releasing large volumes of freshwater into the Kara Sea from May to September.
-The discharged freshwater accumulates, is carried over by currents and winds known to blow towards the north or west between July and October \citep{shestakova_climatology_2020}, and is blocked by Novaya Zemlya.
+The discharged freshwater accumulates, is carried over by currents and winds known to blow toward the north or west between July and October \citep{shestakova_climatology_2020}, and is blocked by Novaya Zemlya.
 Arctic rivers discharge data (Version 20220630) were obtained from Arctic Great Rivers Observatory at \url{https://arcticgreatrivers.org/discharge/}.

-We selected the size of the training data to mimic the sparsity of in-situ SSS measurements.
-Although satellite data have much better sampling coverage and resolution, in-situ data are used to validate satellite measurements subject to multiple disturbance factors \citep{reynolds_impacts_2005}.
-Argo is the primary source of in-situ data worldwide and recorded 3,306 salinity measurements in the Arctic Ocean in 2020 (\url{https://dataselection.euro-argo.eu/}).
-Over the same period, SMAP products at the 60km spatial resolution result in 50,224 measurements, so that in-situ data are $\sim7\%$ as large as SMAP.
-Based on this sparsity ratio, we subsampled 589 of 8,418 satellite locations to serve as our training data, averaging results over 30 random training-test splits.
+We selected the size of the training data to mimic the sparsity of in situ SSS measurements.
+Although satellite data have much better sampling coverage and resolution, in situ data are used to validate satellite measurements subject to multiple disturbance factors \citep{reynolds_impacts_2005}.
+Argo is the primary source of in situ data worldwide and recorded 3306 salinity measurements in the Arctic Ocean in 2020 (\url{https://dataselection.euro-argo.eu/}).
+Over the same period, SMAP products at the 60 km spatial resolution result in 50,224 measurements, so that in situ data are $\sim7\%$ as large as SMAP.
+Based on this sparsity ratio, we subsampled 589 of 8418 satellite locations to serve as our training data, averaging results over 30 random training-test splits.